msyamkumar/cs220-s22-projects/p11/README.md

 4/14, 10:00PM:
 - A previous version of `questions.py` required that the lists provided to `verify_scatter` be in the "expected" order.
 However, order does not matter for scatter plots, so we've updated `verify_scatter` to allow for any order as long as the x,y pairs are associated correctly.
 If your scatter plot looks right but you are unable to get the verification to pass, please redownload `questions.py`

+4/15, 1AM:
+- For Q20, the relationship between channel names and author IDs was clarified.

 **Find any issues?** Report to us:

 - Saurabh Kulkarni <skulkarni27@wisc.edu>